 Unfortunately, people who have used benzodiazepines experience difficulty getting off their medications.
 Some people sleep better with the drug, while others rely on the drug to manage everyday anxiety.

 If people become overly reliant on benzodiazepines for daily functioning, they may develop physical dependence, which turns into habitual use.
 Consequently, the habitual use of benzodiazepines places people at greater risk for a benzodiazepine overdose.

 By the time most patients realize that they need to stop using benzodiazepine medication, they will have already developed a dependence.
 They may have also been on the medication for so long that suddenly stopping will lead to withdrawal symptoms.

 Benzodiazepine withdrawal can be one of the most uncomfortable and painful experiences for a person to undergo.
-The withdrawal symptoms from benzodiazepines include severe restlessness and agitation.
+The side effects of benzo withdrawal and withdrawal symptoms from benzodiazepines include severe restlessness and agitation.

 At their worst, the symptoms from withdrawal can also include:

 - Severe pain

 - Unusual tactile sensations (e.g., the feeling of insects crawling on one’s skin)